This section summarizes the main rules to follow when implementing the call to Sage Active Public API V2 in your standard or specific applications.

 To access the data of a resource, it is necessary to retrieve:

-of the user. - The endpoint organizations is used to get the list of organizations of the current subscription.
+The endpoint organizations is used to get the list of organizations authorized for the current user (the one authenticated for access to the public API).

 Refer to the relevant sections for more details: